heremaps/here-sdk-examples/examples/latest/navigate/ios/HelloMapCarPlay/README.md

 Build instructions:
 -------------------

 1) Edit `HelloMapCarPlay/HelloMapCarPlay/Entitlements.plist` to uncomment the key for testing purposes.
 For a production-ready app, [contact Apple](https://developer.apple.com/documentation/carplay/requesting_carplay_entitlements) to include the required entitlements in your provisioning profile for signing the app.
 Until then, this app cannot be tested on a real device.
-Use an iOS simulator instead.
+Use an iOS simulator instead (>= min supported iOS version of HERE SDK).
 From the simulator menu bar, choose _I/O -> External Displays -> CarPlay_ to show the CarPlay head unit simulator on your development machine.

-2) Copy the `heresdk.xcframework` file to your app's root folder.
+2) Copy the `heresdk.xcframework` folder (as found in the HERE SDK package) to your app's root folder.

 Note: If your framework version is different than the version shown in the _Developer's Guide_, you may need to adapt the source code of the example app.